sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - configuration-settings/1400 - ocr-level.md

    - **(Configurable)** if the file is a PDF, Sensible processes the file according the OCR Level parameter.

 3. **(Configurable)** After additional intervening steps, Sensible applies your configured preprocessors, including the OCR preprocessor.
-Configure this preprocessor for documents that don't trigger whole-document OCR.
+Configure this preprocessor for documents that don't trigger whole-document OCR as determined by the OCR level.

 ## Parameters